Piano syllabus - support and resources

 Improvisation can develop creative musicianship skills that unlock a variety of musical styles and technical ability.
 Our tests are designed to introduce teachers and learners to improvisation gradually, creatively and with a range of supporting resources.

-Below Lucinda Mackworth-Young shows how Improvisation can be incorporated in lessons at Foundation level (Initial to Grade 3).
+Below Lucinda Mackworth-Young shows how Improvisation can be incorporated in lessons at Foundation level (Grade 1 and Grade 3).

 The examples are all designed around the Harmonic stimulus.
 In the exam, the candidate can choose a stimulus from the three options listed below - click to see examples of the test: